-When veterinarians receive varying objective data from different chemistry analyzers, it’s common to question which one is correct.
-In the worst case, a vet might doubt the results and not feel confident with their patient diagnosis.
+When veterinarians receive varying objective data from different chemistry analyzers, it's common to question the diagnostic testing accuracy in each.
+In the worst case, a vet might doubt the level of accuracy in results and not feel confident with their patient diagnosis and patient care.

-So what’s going on?
-Is there a problem in one of the samples?
+So what's going on?
+Is there a problem in one of the blood samples?
 Could a machine be lacking calibration?
-Did someone at the reference laboratory make a mistake?
-Why are the results of the in-house analyzer different from what I’m getting back from Moichor?
+Were human errors involved at the veterinary reference laboratory?
+Why are the results of the house laboratory testing different from what I'm getting back from Moichor?

 Here's the good news: everything is fine!

 Many chemistry analyzer manuals have a notice stating that running a side-by-side is not recommended.
 There's a very simple explanation for this fact: Chemistry analyzers use different methods for measuring chemistry.

 In fact, your chemistry results from Moichor are likely more accurate than many other analyzers due to different methodologies between machines and reference intervals (RIs) used to compare results.(1)

 One reason why results between chemistry analyzers dramatically diverge is because each system employs different chemical reactions to deliver results.

 For instance, the Beckman AU680 uses a reaction to measure AST (aspartate aminotransferase) that consists of a single elementary step and final product.(2) In contrast, other devices use a reaction with multiple intermediate steps to get to the final product.(1)

 In the analyzer manual for the Catalyst Chemistry analyzer, it even states, “Comparing results from different laboratories that may be using different equipment or methods is imprecise at best.”
 (1)

 In essence, commercial and clinical laboratories establish their own species reference ranges for the equipment and methodology used and the same holds true for benchtop chemistry analyzers.
 (1)